Succeeding Internationally When American-Based Training Is Culturally Incompatible

 While this skill practice is extremely useful in the United States Centric classroom, once I realized there was a cultural disconnect with the activity, it would have been foolish for me to continue.
 It reminded me of a scene from the book Hawaii, by James Michener that epitomizes the refusal to adapt to different cultures.
 Michener said the missionaries insisted on wearing their heavy wool clothing—appropriate for New England during the winter months, despite the tropical Hawaiian climate.
 For the inflexible missionaries, winter meant wool, regardless of the actual temperature.

-Had I not stopped the activity, and insisted that the training continue according to the script, I would have looked as foolish as those missionaries did to Native Hawaiians.
-In the process, I would have risked the respect, cooperation and engagement of the class members.
+Had I not stopped the activity, and insisted that the training continues according to the script, I would have looked as foolish as those missionaries did to Native Hawaiians.
+In the process, I would have risked the respect, cooperation, and engagement of the class members.

-This cultural clash is not uncommon when trainers take American based programs to other cultures.
+This cultural clash is not uncommon when trainers take American-based programs to other cultures.
 Relationships between participants and facilitators vary from culture to culture.
-Because of that, certain activities that make perfect sense for an American audience, will miss its mark in different cultures.
+Because of that, certain activities that make perfect sense for an American audience will miss their mark in different cultures.